- Phone: 859-231-5800

 “Marking the Path Post-Cotton: The Supreme Court Reaffirms Dual Taxation in Montana v.
 Crow Tribe of Indians” in the Journal of Natural Resources and Environmental Law, Vol. 14, Number 2

 Heather believes a lawyer’s most important job is to make the law understandable to her clients–especially when those clients are confronted with difficult financial situations.
 She strives to provide clear explanations of all of a client’s legal options and remedies so that her client is empowered to make the best decision for him or herself.
 Heather believes in the power of the law to assist people–particularly the power of Bankruptcy Code–which she has seen time and time again enable her clients to obtain a “fresh start” on their financial lives.
 Heather appreciates the opportunity to work at a law firm that prides itself on providing the best quality legal services while always paying close attention to the cost of those services to the client.

-With the opening of a satellite office in Danville, KY, Heather looks forward to bringing the services of her law firm to the community in which she and her husband live and raise their three children.
+Working out of DelCotto Law offices in Danville, KY, Heather looks forward to bringing the services of her law firm to the community in which she and her husband live and raise their three children.
 Heather says, “My husband’s family has lived and practiced law in Danville for over 50 years and I look forward to continuing the tradition of serving the best interests of the people of this community.”